Alfresco/alfresco-js-api/README.md

 getNodeInfo(fileOrFolderId, opts)

 >Get information for the File/Folder with the identifier nodeId.
+The identifier of a node.
+You can also use one of these well-known aliases: -my-   ,  -shared-   or   -root-  as NodeId

 ###Example